OrigamiDream/flowchain/README.md

 Extensive and simple tensor method chaining for TensorFlow

-Only add 2 lines of code at the top of your codes!
+Add only 2 lines of code at the top of your code!
 ```python
 from flowchain import enable_tensor_chaining